Why Creative SEO beats technical SEO hands down

 Canonical domain issues and choices really means whether or not to use www .before the domain or not.

 Metadata is just really a way of saving a file with a name and description.
 Robots txt is simply a small text document that is used by search engines to take instructions from ie do not index my login page.

 URL is SEO friendly, if not then there are lots of shaking of heads, means is your URL ie the address of your webpage in simple words as opposed in numbers ///4343/ref= etc.

 Headers analysis is simply the titles within the content, do I make them H1 or H2.
 Neither is actually correct.
-H2 only has reference if there is an H1.
+H2 only has reference only if there is an H1.

-Instead, you could have actually had H4 and H5, the preceding had a value gives reference to the following value.
+Instead, you could have actually had H4 and H5, the preceding had a value that gives reference to the following value.

 Alt tags are simply an old fashion way of giving an image and alternative (hence alt) description, so that should a browser not load images at least the words would appear giving the user at least an indication of what the image may have been.

 An old school technical SEO would practically have a coronary if your meta title is less than 70 characters.